CSCI4850/s21-team3-project/README.md

 # Project Description

 We have built a Machine learning model as a typical smart home device that understands and performs an action upon sensing its command from a microphone.
-These commands include a commands to turn on and turn off home appliances such as a point of light, fan and a heater.
-The first steps of our machine learning workflow are quite similar to those of the traditional: we collect our data, preprocess and then design and train a model using TensorFlow.
-The second step is deploy our model into an embedded device.
-We used the Arduino NANO BLE which has a pre-installed microphone to collects an input into the model and the TFlite-Micro for Micro-controllers to run the saved Quantize - Model is saved with int8 parameters and accept int8 input - to perform an action.
+These commands include commands to turn on and turn off home appliances such as a point of light, fan and a heater.
+The first step of our machine learning workflow are quite similar to those of the traditional: we collect our data, preprocess and then design and train a model using TensorFlow.
+The second step is to deploy our model into an embedded device.
+We used the Arduino NANO BLE which has a pre-installed microphone to collect an input into the model and the TFlite-Micro for Micro-controllers to run the saved Quantize Model - Model is saved with int8 parameters and accept int8 input - to perform an action.
 The steps highlighted below will reproduce the workflow:
 ## Clone Repository
 Open your Command Line or Terminal depending on your Operating System.
 You may create a virtual environment to isolate this project files from your local machine;
-Read here for virtual environment :https://docs.python.org/3/library/venv.html But for simplicity, clone this repository by runnung the command below in the terminal line by line
+Read here for virtual environment: https://docs.python.org/3/library/venv.html.
+But for simplicity, clone this repository by runnung the command below in the terminal, line by line
 ```
 $ mkdir tiny
 $ cd tiny